 Patent services in Fiji involve securing intellectual property rights for new inventions, a process that has recently seen significant legislative updates aimed at modernizing the system.
 The goal is to provide exclusive rights to inventors, encouraging innovation and economic growth.

-- Previous System (Patents Act 1879): The old Act allowed for two main types of applications:
+- Patents Act 1879: This Act allows for two main types of applications:

 - Independent National Applications: These were sent to Australia for examination and typically took 1-2 years (or even longer) to register.
 The term of protection was 14 years.